Lion in the Meadow (Succession): Critical reception

 "Lion in the Meadow" received highly positive reviews, with praise going towards the episode's direction, humor, and the performances of Brian Cox, Jeremy Strong, and guest star Adrien Brody.
-Scott Tobias of Vulture gave the episode 5 out of 5 stars, writing, "Power has always been a central theme of Succession, but “Lion in the Meadow” articulates it with stunning comprehensiveness."
+Scott Tobias of Vulture gave the episode 5 out of 5 stars, writing, "Power has always been a central theme of 'Succession', but 'Lion in the Meadow' articulates it with stunning comprehensiveness."
 Tobias praised the dramatic tension during the interplay between Kendall and Logan, and described Greg's scenes in the episode as the character's funniest in the series thus far.
 Noel Murray of The New York Times felt the episode brought "some much-needed comic relief alongside the ongoing melodrama" after the "punishingly bleak" third episode, describing the episode's focus on "subtler power plays" between the Roys as "so oddly delightful."
 Murray wrote that the episode's primary strengths were the "vigorous one-upmanship" between Kendall, Logan and Josh, and the subplots focusing on Tom and Greg, whom Murray called the series' most "reliably comic" characters.

 Roxana Hadadi of The A.V.
 Club gave the episode a B, highlighting the episode's focus on Logan's deteriorating strength, and its depiction of the Roys finally "peer[ing] outside their own sphere of self-absorption to consider the other people who make up Waystar Royco."
 Hadadi felt Brody "excelled" at portraying an "entitled, smarmy jerk," and praised the "thoughtful" work by the directors and costume designer Michelle Matland for visually presenting Kendall and Logan as "mirrors, with dark jackets, dark baseball caps, dark pants, and constantly worn sunglasses."
 Alan Sepinwall of Rolling Stone praised how the episode integrated Brody's character into the storytelling, writing: "Many comparable prestige dramas would build seasons at this stage around a new antagonist arriving to cause trouble for the Roys. [...]
 Ultimately, though, Jesse Armstrong and company understand that the Roys are the whole shebang.
 Outsiders can crash the party to stir up trouble, but they’re ultimately tools to pit the main characters against one another."
 Sepinwall described the episode's climax as "another great Cox/Strong duet, and simultaneously a reminder of how far apart the two have become during this war."

 Accolades

 At the 74th Directors Guild of America Awards, Robert Pulcini and Shari Springer Berman were nominated for the Directors Guild of America Award for Outstanding Directing – Drama Series for the episode.

-Adrien Brody is currently nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for this episode, one of four nominations of the series in this category at the 74th ceremony.
+Adrien Brody was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for this episode, one of four nominations of the series in this category at the 74th ceremony.